Middlesbrough F.C.: Resurgence, 'Charlton's Champions', and financial crisis (1966–1994)

 The club experienced severe financial difficulties during the mid-1980s.
 Middlesbrough were dropping down the table, and finished 19th in the 1984–85 season.
 In April 1986, the club had to borrow £30,000 from the Professional Footballers' Association (PFA) to pay wages.
 The final game of the season saw Middlesbrough relegated to the Third Division again.
 That summer, the club called in the Provisional Liquidator, and, shortly afterwards, the club was wound up and the gates to Ayresome Park were padlocked.
 Without the £350,000 capital required for Football League registration, a new rule, the club risked folding permanently.
 Steve Gibson, however, a member of the board at the time, brought together a consortium, and with 10 minutes to spare before the deadline they completed their registration with the Football League for the 1986–87 season.
-Following the registration came both a change of club crest and a change of the official company name to Middlesbrough Football and Athletic Club (1986) Ltd.
+Following the registration came both a change of club crest and a change of the official company name to Middlesbrough Football and Athletic Company (1986) Ltd.

 Over the next two seasons, Middlesbrough gained successive promotions into Division Two and then into Division One, the latter being the first and only time a second-tier side directly relegated a first tier side through the English Football League play-offs.
-The next season however, they came straight back down to Division Two, and with it came the then British transfer record move of Gary Pallister to Manchester United for £2.3 million.
-Following promotion again, Middlesbrough became one of the founding members of the FA Premier League when it was launched in the 1992–93 season.
+The next season however, they came straight back down to the Second Division, despite having being seventh in the league in November and outside the relegation zone until the day after the season.
+Early in the 1989-90 campaign, defender Gary Pallister was sold to Manchester United for £2.3 million, one of the highest fees in English football at the time.
+Following another promotion in 1992, Middlesbrough became one of the founding members of the FA Premier League when it was launched in the 1992–93 season, but were relegated after just one season.